hcmcfarlane/codewhispererdemo/README.md

+# AWS CodeWhisperer Immersion Workshop

+Thursday 28th Sept, online workshop with Amazon to get hands-on experience with CW, learn best practices, better understanding of prompt engineering, and how to get the most out of the tool.

+Original README follows...

 # CodeWhisperer Workshop

 This repository is in active development.
 It will eventually grow into an immersion day replacing the current workshop.

 ## Overview